The immigration points system could cripple Britain – Liberal Article

 Next, we get to the small numbers: 160,000 who are temporarily sick, 33,000 discouraged workers who do not believe the job market will accept them.
 Then, the encapsulating ‘other’ category.
 Containing those who do need work, those who are looking for work and a myriad of other types.

 Once we do a little bit of subtraction, Priti Patel’s plan to bolster the labour stock from our 8.5 million slacking citizens does not actually seem to add up.
 The less than two million people who are economically inactive yet desire work will not make up the gaps that will emerge should this new immigration system come to pass.

 Another point I would like to just touch on is the discourse around this policy and the distinction between skilled and unskilled workers.
 If we are having to train people up to fill the role left by EU workers, then they were never unskilled.

 The economisation of the labour market that has designated so many jobs as ‘unskilled’ is just not in touch with reality.
 People’s labour needs to start being recognised commensurate to the amount of effort they are putting and the impact it has on society, not by purely economic indicators.

-Written by Labour Editor, Daniel Orchard
+Written by Labour Writer, Daniel Orchard